-Warranty The warranty period applies only to new products and represents 18 months after the shipperiod ment or 12 months after the actual operation, whichever is shorter.
-Descrip- If the product failed within the warranty period, during which despite a proper mounting, connection and maintenance & administration are followed according to the maintenance manual, and the product is properly run based on the specification on the catalog or under conditions agreed separately, we will repair or provide an alternative product at our discretion for free of charge, except the exclusions below. tion However, as far as the product is connected with customers' other devices, we will not indemnify those expenses on dismounting from/mounting on the devices, etc. and other associated construction expenses, transportation expenses and opportunity loss and operation loss the customers suffered from, and other indirect damages.
-Exclusion from the warranty The following items will be excluded from the warranty: 1.
-A breakdown resulting from defects in the installation of the product and coupling with other devices, etc. 2.
-A breakdown resulting from insufficient maintenance & administration and improper handling of the product, including a case that the product is not stored according to our defined storage manual.
-3. A breakdown resulting from operation which does not fall within our specification and other operation conditions and use status we hardly can know or a failure caused by the use of lubricant which we do not recommend.
-4. A breakdown resulting from modification or reconstruction of devices, etc. coupled by customers.
-5. A breakdown resulting from defects in parts supplied or specified by customers.
-7. A breakdown caused by inevitable force including earthquake, fire, flood disaster, salt damage, gas damage, and lightning strike, etc. 8.
-Warranty of natural wear and tear, abrasion, and deterioration of such relevant consumable parts as a bearing and oil seal, etc. under normal usage.
-9. A breakdown caused for reasons not attributable to each of the above item.
+Period The warranty period applies only to new products and represents 18 months after the shipment or 12 months after the actual operation, whichever is shorter.
+Description If the product failed within the warranty period, during which despite a proper mounting, connection and maintenance & administration are followed according to the maintenance manual, and the product is properly run based on the specification on the catalog or under conditions agreed separately, we will repair or provide an alternative product at our discretion for free of charge, except the exclusions below.
+However, as far as the product is connected with customers' other devices, we will not indemnify those expenses on dismounting from/mounting on the devices, etc. and other associated construction expenses, transportation expenses and opportunity loss and operation loss the customers suffered from, and other indirect damages.
+Warranty exclusions The following items will be excluded from the warranty: A breakdown resulting from defects in the mounting of the product and connection with other devices, etc. A breakdown resulting from insufficient maintenance &amp; administration and improper handling of the product, including a case that the product is not stored according to our defined storage manual.
+A breakdown resulting from operation which does not fall within our specification and other operation conditions and use status we hardly can know or a failure caused by the use of lubricant which we do not recommended.
+A breakdown resulting from modification or reconstruction of devices, etc. connected by customers.
+A breakdown resulting from defects in parts supplied or specified by customers.
+A breakdown caused by inevitable force including earthquake, fire, flood disaster, salt damage, gas damage, and lightning strike, etc. Warranty of natural wear and tear, abrasion, and deterioration of such relevant consumable parts as a bearing and oil seal, etc. under normal usage.
+A breakdown caused for reasons not attributable to each of the above item.